Ellpeck/MLEM/README.md

 ![The MLEM logo](https://raw.githubusercontent.com/Ellpeck/MLEM/main/Media/Banner.png)

-**MLEM Library for Extending MonoGame and FNA** is a set of multipurpose libraries for the game frameworks [MonoGame](https://www.monogame.net/) and [FNA](https://fna-xna.github.io/) that provides abstractions, quality of life improvements and additional features like an extensive ui system and easy input handling.
+**MLEM Library for Extending MonoGame, FNA and KNI** is a set of multipurpose libraries for the game frameworks [MonoGame](https://www.monogame.net/), [FNA](https://fna-xna.github.io/) and [KNI](https://github.com/kniEngine/kni) that provides abstractions, quality of life improvements and additional features like an extensive ui system and easy input handling.

-MLEM is platform-agnostic and multi-targets .NET Standard 2.0, .NET 8.0 and .NET Framework 4.5.2, which makes it compatible with MonoGame and FNA on Desktop, mobile devices and consoles.
+MLEM is platform-agnostic and multi-targets .NET Standard 2.0, .NET 8.0 and .NET Framework 4.5.2, which makes it compatible with MonoGame, FNA and KNI on Desktop, mobile devices, consoles and web.

 # What next?
 - Get it on [NuGet](https://www.nuget.org/packages?q=ellpeck+mlem)